davecarter/FPR-Gitbook/02-Sass Linting Rules/sasslinting_rules.md

 To get more information about Sass visit [Sass Website](http://sass-lang.com/).

-Here you'll find a use case example for every SASS linting rule specified in this set:
+In the following pages you'll find a use case example for every SASS linting rule specified in this set.